jmbothe/calculator-MVC/README.md

 ## Contributing

 Your contributions are very welcome!
+The best thing you could possibly do is break this code and then let me know about it.
 Contact me or open an issue to discuss potential changes/additions.

 <a name="author"/>